 An oasis in the city, the Octopus Garden Clinic offers a wellness space that combines healthcare with the philosophy of yoga.
-Our patient-centered, multi-disciplinary clinic offers a wide variety of healthcare practitioners to meet your rehabilitative and wellness needs.
+Our patient-centred, multi-disciplinary clinic offers a wide variety of healthcare practitioners to meet your rehabilitative and wellness needs.

 Chiropractic is a health profession concerned with the diagnosis, treatment, and prevention of mechanical disorders of the musculoskeletal system and the effects of these disorders on the function of the nervous system and general health.
 There is an emphasis on manual treatments, including spinal adjustment and other joint and soft-tissue manipulation.